 The GPDP programme consists of the following four courses, which will be offered yearly.
 By following and completing these four courses (in a non-specific order) you will be awarded an IHE Delft GPDP diploma in humanitarian WASH.

 All modules have an online format, with a mix approach of synchronous and asynchronous activities.
 The study load is 140 hours per course, for a total of 560 study hours for the GPDP.

-- Public and Environmental Health in Humanitarian Contexts (starts 6 September 2021)
+- Public and Environmental Health in Emergencies (starts 5 September 2022)

 Costs and fees

 The tuition fee of the GPDP is based on the costs of an individual ECTS credit point.
 The price of one ECTS credit point is 213 Euro.

 Furthermore, the costs of GPDP also depends on the method of payment.